-There is no change to a claimant's expected hours and the MIF.
+There is no change to a claimant's expected hours and the minimum income floor.

-When a claimant reports a long-term health condition or disability that affects the hours they can work, their expected hours of work and MIF is tailored to what self-employment they can do for the length of their condition.
+When a claimant reports a long-term health condition or disability that affects the hours they can work, their expected hours of work and minimum income floor is tailored to what self-employment they can do for the length of their condition.